jandejongh/pa3gyf-gpsdocxo/README.md

 and designed and implemented a Low-Noise Amplifier for the OCXO signal in case (well, almost always) the OCXO is insufficient to properly activate the Schmitt-Triggers of the PLL circuit.

+My explicit thank-yous to Frank van Vliet for his interest in this project.

 ## Conclusion

 Designing and realizing this project has been a true joy!